Design a Library, Build a Community

 This is an Open, Two-stage, Design Competition to design, construct, and install a contemporary book shelter in underprivileged neighborhoods in Buffalo, NY.
+Submissions received from 6 states and 5 countries were accepted until September 1st, 2017.

 “Ensuring that books are available to any child at any time of the year will be a good ﬁrst step in enhancing the reading achievement of low-income students and an absolutely necessary step in closing the reading achievement gap.”